-The Yorkshire Dales National Park Authority and North Pennines AONB are working in partnership to deliver this major natural heritage project that focuses on the landscape and communities of Upper Swaledale and Upper Teesdale.
-Funded by the National Lottery Heritage Fund, Tees-Swale: naturally connected is a truly innovative, ground-breaking initiative that collaborates with farmers and landowners across an 845 sq km area to put farming at the heart of nature and nature at the heart of land management.
+The Yorkshire Dales National Park Authority and North Pennines AONB are working with local partner organisations to implement this major natural heritage project which focuses on the landscape and communities of Upper Swaledale and Upper Teesdale.
+Funded by the National Lottery Heritage Fund, Tees-Swale: naturally connected is a truly ground-breaking initiative that collaborates with farmers and landowners across an 845 sq km area to put farming at the heart of nature and nature at the heart of land management.

 A special place